puglieseweb/puglieseweb.com/software-development/security/SecureCoding.md

 It is recommended to use trusted and safe libraries and third-party scripts.
 Google ReCaptcha is used to prevent automated attacks.
 Using secure sources will prevent attackers from injecting any scripts to obtain user data or control the application. https://developers.google.com/recaptcha/docs/display

+# Mail
+The application uses the JavaMail library (javax.mail-api ver.
+1.5.3) without subject sanitising.
+This library is known to be vulnerable to Emal Header injection.
+An attacker, who is allowed to choose the subject of an email, can use a line feed, in order to force the setSubject() method of JavaMail to inject a new SMTP header.